The Prompt Course · 5 lessons · Free

 • The five elements of an effective prompt

-• How to iterate toward a great answer
+• How to iterate toward a good answer

 • How to build your personal system prompt